Mayors' Institute on City Design

 Details

 The MICD Just City Mayoral Fellowship is a program of the Mayors’ Institute on City Design in partnership with the Just City Lab at the Harvard Graduate School of Design.
 Over a semester-long program, the Lab’s Just City Index frames dynamic presentations and dialogues with experts in the fields of architecture, landscape architecture, urban planning, art activism, housing, and public policy.
-Throughout the Fellowship, mayors and their staff identify how injustices manifest in the social, economic, and physical infrastructures of their cities and develop manifestos of action for their communities, applying the language and tactics of racial justice to the neighborhood’s future.
+Throughout the Fellowship, mayors and their staff identify how injustices manifest in the social, economic, and physical infrastructures of their cities and develop manifestos of action for their communities, applying the language and tactics of justice to the neighborhood’s future.
 The curriculum is adjusted for each cohort in response to the most pressing issues of the time.

-The 2023 Fellowship helped mayors develop and strengthen approaches to embedding justice and equity goals within government policy and practices, as well as design strategies for achieving more just and equitable outcomes within the communities of each city.
+The 2023 and 2024 Fellowships helped mayors develop and strengthen approaches to embedding justice and equity goals within government policy and practices, as well as design strategies for achieving more just and equitable outcomes within the communities of each city.
 The 2022 Fellowship helped mayors navigate a just and equitable recovery from the pandemic, providing actionable ideas for city leaders rising to meet a key moment of change and exploring ways to create lasting, transformational impacts from new federal funding streams.
 The inaugural 2020 Fellowship took place as COVID-19 brought disproportionate harm to the health and economic well-being of Black residents and national protests around policing, public safety, and race continued.
 This virtual program focused on planning and design solutions for the neighborhoods where these injustices played out, culminating in the creation of a manifesto of action for a historically under-invested neighborhood in each mayor’s city.

 Time Commitment